 It might have existed in the early days of my career, but it doesn't exist any longer.

-I I I do it just to entertain myself and to also expose them for the liars and hypocrites and ponies that they are.
+I do it just to entertain myself and to also expose them for the liars and hypocrites and ponies that they are.

-I mean, because you know, we do have a media information crisis.
+I mean, because, you know, we do have a media information crisis.

-You're in talk radio, you're on Fox.
+You're on Fox.

-I'll tell you right now, if it's not for the few of us, it's not even all of Fox, because some people on Fox slant left, we know who they are.
+I'll tell you right now, if it's not for the few of us, it's not even all of Fox, because some people on Fox slant left.

-Fake news CNN, MSDNC, the New York Toilet Paper Times, all of them.
+Fake news, CNN, MSDNC, the New York Toilet Paper Times, all of them, the networks, all of them are all anti-Trump.

-I'll give you an example.
+I'll give you an example, probably the best example yet.

-Uh there is so many aspects to this pandemic story.
+There are so many aspects to this pandemic story.

 Number one, how do people teach their kids?